mrichnu/blog/_posts/2014-01-08-python-help-in-vim.md

 ---
-Title: Python Documentation and Vim
+title: Python Documentation and Vim
-Date: 2014-01-08 17:24
-Tags: python, documentation, vim
-Slug: python-documentation-and-vim
-Author: Matthew Rich
-Summary: Getting Python help directly in vim.
+tags: coding
 ---

 Today at a [CodeMash](http://codemash.org) session I did a bit of pair